dmerkurjev/Cellular_senescence/README.md

 Senescence RNA-seq — Preprocessing & Analysis

-This repository contains an end-to-end workflow for RNA-seq analysis of early passage and senescent BJ fibroblasts comparing Hypoxia vs Normoxia conditions  in the absence or continued presence of doxycycline (20nm).
+This repository contains an end-to-end workflow for RNA-seq analysis of early passage and senescent BJ fibroblasts in the absence or continued presence of doxycycline (20nm).
 It includes two main components:

 Preprocessing (preprocess.sh)